YiVal/YiVal/README.md

 **YiVal is a versatile platform and framework that streamlines the evaluation and enhancement of your Generative AI applications.**
-Just as AWS SageMaker optimizes your ML workflow, YiVal enables you to simultaneously and seamlessly tune your GenAI app prompts, adjust Retrieval(RAG) configurations, and fine-tune model parameters.
-This empowers you to achieve improved results, minimize latency, and reduce inference costs with ease!
+Just as AWS SageMaker optimizes your ML workflow, YiVal enables you to simultane\
+ously and seamlessly tune your GenAI app prompts, adjust Retrieval(RAG) configura\
+tions, and fine-tune model parameters.
+This empowers you to achieve improved re\
+sults, minimize latency, and reduce inference costs with ease!

 [Check out our quickstart guide!][1]